 Bib numbers should be placed on the front of the chest.
 This helps our water stop workers identify you as a part of the event, makes it possible for our photographers to identify you in the pictures, and makes it easier for our finish line crew to get the timing and the awards done quickly.

 Participants in the half marathon, marathon and 50k will also be able to check clothing at the first water stop they encounter.
-(Water Stop 7 for the half marathon, and Water Stop 1 for the marathon and 50k).

 We provide a clear plastic bag.
 You put the clothing you want to check into the clear plastic bag, add one of your bib numbers, and tie the bag shut.
 Give the bag to the volunteer.
 We transport the bags back to Papa’s Shoe Repair, and you pick them up when you finish.